 including possible loss of principal.

-agencies.
-Non-Investment Grade Bonds are those securities (commonly
+BBB-.
+Non-Investment Grade Bonds are those securities (commonly referred

 yield that can be received on a bond portfolio without the issuers actually defaulting.

 opinions expressed are those of Weitz Investment Management and are not meant

 as investment advice or to predict or project the future performance of any

 investment product.
 The opinions are current through the date of publication,

 are subject to change at any time based on market and other current conditions,

 and no forecasts can be guaranteed.
 This commentary is being provided as a